 The 2019 participants considered that their level of expertise in the different topics covered during the program had increased significantly (average 5.5/6.0).

-Up to 4.5 European Credits (EC) can be transferred from this program to the Aalto Executive MBA or Aalto MBA program.
+4.5 ECTS credits can be transferred from this program to the Aalto Executive MBA or Aalto MBA program.

-The end goal is to enable participants to connect the different economic, finance and accounting dots to create a single holistic view.
-Participants learn how to read and analyze companies’ financial statements and assess the shareholder value of investments and other corporate actions, i.e., learn the skills for value-based management.
+The program enables you to connect the different economic, finance, and accounting dots to create a single holistic view.
+You will learn to read and analyze financial statements and assess the shareholder value of investments and other corporate actions, i.e., learn the skills for value-based management.

-The program is for e.g. non-financial executives, lawyers, business unit heads, bank relationship managers, board members, advisors, and consultants.
+The program is designed for non-financial executives, lawyers, business unit heads, bank relationship managers, board members, advisors, and consultants.

-Learning is based on pre-readings, lectures, in-class discussions, case work and a take-home assignment.
-Sharing knowledge and experience is greatly supported and encouraged.
+Learning is based on pre-readings, lectures, class discussions, casework, and a take-home assignment.
+Sharing knowledge and experiences among participants is greatly supported and encouraged.

 As a pre-reading, participants will get a book Hawawini, G. and Viallet C.: Finance for Executives - Managing for Value Creation.

-Matti has taught extensively in the MBA, PhD and Executive Education Programs at INSEAD and elsewhere.
+Matti has taught extensively in the MBA, PhD, and Executive Education Programs at INSEAD and elsewhere.
 In particular, he was Program Director of the INSEAD "Finance for Executives" program from 2002 until spring 2006.
-He has taught in or directed nearly 30 company specific programs in five different continents for the worlds largest and most successful organizations, including several Fortune 500 companies.
-He has received best teacher awards from both INSEAD and Aalto University Executive Education.
+He has taught in or directed nearly 30 company-specific programs in five different continents for the world's largest and most successful organizations, including several Fortune 500 companies.
+He has received the best teacher awards from both INSEAD and Aalto University Executive Education.